xsf/xmpp.org/content/blog/2022-07-05-newsletter.md

 Prosody devs got funded by EU’s NGI Assure via the NLnet Foundation to [modernize XMPP authentication and authorization](https://blog.prosody.im/modern-xmpp-auth/) so users can secure their sessions with MFA (multi-factor authentication) and have peace of mind with per session controls.

-Introduced more than 2 years ago [xmpp.work - The XMPP Job Board](https://xmpp.work) has failed to get the traction it needed and have companies post themselves job posting, if anyone is willing to maintain it you are asked to please contact [JC Brand](https://opkode.com/contact/) directly.

 ## Software news

 ### Clients and applications